greyHairChooseLife/scratchpad.nvim/README.md

 `scratchpad.nvim` is a customizable and feature-rich Neovim plugin for managing and synchronizing scratchpad data.
 It provides a flexible configuration system, intuitive UI, and reliable data storage to streamline your development workflow.

 **What makes `scratchpad.nvim` stand out?**
 - **Floating Windows**: Scratchpads open in floating windows, eliminating the need for additional splits or buffers.
-And you can set your own title.
 - **Push Data Seamlessly**: Push text from the current buffer (selected text or current line) directly to the scratchpad without opening it.
 - **Automatic Filename Management**: Scratchpad filenames are handled internally, so you can focus on more important things.